-Puppies are allowed to leave my home after their Vet check between seven and eight weeks of age.
+Puppies are allowed to leave my home after their Vet check, at almost eight weeks of age.

 I will keep your puppy until they have reached eight weeks of age for no extra cost, but then there will be a $15 a day charge for boarding.
 Any extra shots given while in my care will be $15 any extra worming will be $5.

 I now have a spay and neuter contract.
+Which is a binding contract.
 This must be signed before you take your puppy home.

 You must have your puppy spay or neutered by age six to nine months depending on what your vet says.

 You must provide proof of spay or neuter by a licensed vet.
 If you do not provide this proof of spay or neuter I have the right to come and confiscate the puppy.
 Plus you will be held responsible for all charges from legal fees for breaking your contract.
 If you are wanting the puppy for something other than a new family member, PLEAS LOOK ELSE WHERE!!!.